gpaOliveira/saucedemo-playwright/README.md

 - [AuthenticateData](./pages/authentication/AuthenticateData.ts): interfaces with a JSON file to give us access to information about test users (username, password, error message when login fails, and the playwright session filename)
 - [AuthenticatePage\*](./pages/authentication/AuthenticatePage.ts): a page object to login on the Saucedemo environment, isolating such methods and logic from all other page-objects.
 Use it in tests as a fixture with `authenticatePage`
+- [BasePageData](./pages/base/BasePageData.ts): interfaces with titles/urls per page, allowing us to switch between Saucedmo v0 and v1 depending if `v1` appears on the SAUCEDEMO_BASE_URL (default to v0)
+- [BasePage](./pages/base/BasePage.ts): a page object with common methods to all others (e.g to navigate and to check titles), using the data from `BasePageData`
 - [StepController\*](./pages/common/StepController.ts): allow us to have a wrapper to run some code before/after each test step - a feature missing in Playwright (see [more above](#test-steps)).
 Use it in tests as a fixture with `step`
 - [TestInfoPage](./pages/common/TestInfoPage.ts): allow our step wrapper mentioned before to add information on the Playwright HTML report
 - [ProductsPage\*](./pages/ProductsPage.ts): a page object to interact with product listing.
 Use it in tests as a fixture with `productsPage`